mr-ansar/multi-processing-is-more-than-forking/README.md

 # multi-processing-is-more-than-forking

-Python modules to support the "Multi-Processing Is More Than Forking" section of Ansar documentation.
+Python modules to support the "Multi-Processing Is More Than Forking" section of the [Ansar](https://pypi.org/project/ansar-create "Async programming and more") documentation.

     $ cd demo
     $ git clone git@github.com:mr-ansar/multi-processing-is-more-than-forking.git